 The new spouse may adopt an abandoned child when several conditions are met, for example, the adoptive parent must be major, married, civil union or living together for at least three years with the custodial parent.
 It will also require the consent of the child if he is ten years of age or older.

 An application for adoption must be sent to the Court for an interim order.
-The child will be placed for a short period to see how the child will adapt to this new situation.
 At the end, the judge will investigate and ultimately render his decision.
 In all cases, adoption must be in accordance with the interests of the child.

 The parent who is in this situation may apply to the court for shared custody, exclusive custody or access or access.
 What the courts are looking for is the interest of the children, for example, in maintaining the closest possible relationship with both parents.
 No parent may on any pretext exclude the other parent from having custody, access or access to his or her children.